Cascumpec Sandhills and Conway Sandhills

 The Cascumpec Sandhills (Photo by Mike Dembeck)

-The grasses on Cascumpec Sandhills were once a source of feed for the livestock of early residents during poor haying years, and the island later supported a thriving lobster canning industry.
-For several decades it has largely been untouched by people and has returned to its natural state: a vital habitat for rare plants and many species of shorebirds.
-Located in an internationally recognized Important Bird Area (IBA), the Cascumpec Sandhills are a critical nesting site for endangered piping plover.
-Other notable shorebird species in the area include yellowlegs, semipalmated plover, semipalmated sandpiper, sanderling, ruddy turnstone and black-bellied plover.
+Described as PEI’s last true wilderness, the Sandhills are one of the least disturbed and most ecologically significant coastal dune complexes in eastern Canada.
+Unpopulated, and difficult to access, the area provides vital habitat for rare plants and many species of shorebirds.
+Located in an internationally recognized Important Bird Area, the Sandhills provide critical nesting habitat for endangered piping plover.
+Other notable shorebird species in the area include yellowleg, semipalmated plover, semipalmated sandpiper, sanderling, ruddy turnstone, red knot and black-bellied plover.